antoniosgeme/antoniosgeme/README.md

 Somewhere over switzerland...

 <img src="images/swiss.jpg" alt="drawin" width="700"/>

-### Hello there 👋
+### Hello there!
 My name is Antonios and I am PhD student in the Deparment of Aerospace Engineering at the University of Maryland.
 I am interested in the modelling and control of unsteady aerodynamics systems.

-I mainly do experiments but a bit of simulation never hurt anyone.
-Welcome!
+Although my current research invloves mostly experiments, I have developed a couple (relativly) useful simulation tools that I am hoping to publish here once I clean them up a bit.
+Welcome to my Github!

 <!--